pradel/blockstack-devtool/README.md

 ## Features

+- Project support, manage the accounts and contracts per project
+- Send STX
+- Receive STX in one click from faucet
+- Easily deploy smart contracts
-- Generate custom a 12 words Mnemonic phrase and save it in the user storage
+- Generate a custom 12 words Mnemonic phrase
 - Derive 10 accounts (addresses and private keys) from the Mnemonic
-- Send STX to other from any account
-- Directly receive STX from faucet
 - Display informations about the testnet (eg: current block)
-- Easy access to the private key of all the accounts for testing
+- Easy access to the private key of all the accounts for testing (eg: to be reused easily with the blockstack cli)